-Since ah-rules are also g-rules, this implies that g-rules are incompatible with rr-rules and dr-rules.
+Since ah-rules are also g-rules, this implies that g-rules are incompatible with rrrules and dr-rules.
 The case of fr1 is more tricky.
 We did not find any transformation from general rules into fr1 rules (and other rules belonging to compatible decidable classes).
 To prove the incompatibility of fr1 and rr (Th.
 9), we use a reduction from the halting problem of a Turing Machine.
-This reduction transforms an instance of the halting problem into an instance of DEDUCTION, in which all rules are either fr1 or rr.
+This reduction transforms an instance of the halting problem into an instance of DEDUCTION, in which all rules are either fr1 or rr (the proof is omitted because of space requirements).
 The compatibility of fr1 and dr is an open question.

-Theorem 9 DEDUCTION remains undecidable if \mathcal{R} is composed of fr1-rules and rr-rules.
+Theorem 9 DEDUCTION remains undecidable if $\mathcal{R}$ is composed of fr1-rules and rrrules.